Wint3rmute/ReqSnake/README.md

 - It is a simple Python script
     - No dependencies
     - No strings attached
-- It lets you manage dependencies via Markdown
+- It lets you manage dependencies/ via Markdown
-    - **Markdown syntax to define a requirement is blockquote-based and well-defined**
+    - **Simple blockquote-based syntax for defining requirements, no need to butcher your existing documents**
 - It is smart about change tracking
-    - It simply uses `git`
+    - ...yeah we just commit a lockfile to `git`
-    - It keeps a `requirements.lock` file for more fine-grained change detection
+    - `requirements.lock` file is used for change detection
     - It can warn you about deleting important dependencies

 ## ✍️ Requirements Syntax Example